The realm of business has its ripe points of contention, and the Lean vs Six Sigma debate holds a prime spot.

 Coaching tends to lead to longer term learning and is based on the teams demonstrating that they can apply the tools themselves rather than just completing a course and getting a certificate.

 PDCA vs DMAIC

 Really the two approaches have a lot in common.
-Their common parent is the use of scientific method to solve problems in business.
+Their common parent is the use of scientific and lean methodologies to solve problems in business.
 PDCA is a simpler, more straightforward approach and we would see it as being used to solve the overwhelming majority of problems in a business.

 Problem solving will generally need to be lead with someone with some technical skill.
 In Six Sigma terms, this person will at least be a “Green Belt”.

-Six Sigma and Lean Six Sigma have a lot to offer.
+Lean, Six Sigma and Lean Six Sigma have a lot to offer.
 The advanced statistical tools for analysing problems, and some of the process analysis tools are very effective and useful.
 The DMAIC problem solving cycle is also a very thorough and rigorous approach for solving big, complex problems.